 SEA is excited to have Jon Davis from Cushing join us for a series on creative professionals who have found success starting their own design firms.
 Here is the second article in the series.
-One thing is certain: creative professionals know early on their penchant for design runs deep.
+(Shared from old blog site) One thing is certain: creative professionals know early on their penchant for design runs deep.

 It is a central theme running through these interviews.
 Some sense a connection with art in grade school.
 Others realize their calling when designing logos in high school art class.
 From young professionals starting careers, to industry veterans who have carved out a niche, design is instinctual.